A Complete Idiot's Guide to Cuba

 Looking for a Taxi

 Arriving at the exit of the airport do not accept any taxi proposal because it could be an illegal taxi that would charge you the same as an official taxi or more, some of them go around a lot to pretend that the race is longer than it really is.
 Go out the door of the airport and head for an official taxi.
 Demand the use of the taximeter, as that is your right.
-In Havana a taxi ride to the city can cost between 20 and 30 dollars, depending on the distance, or perhaps more if you are going to a more peripheral area (such as the beaches).
+In Havana a taxi ride from the airport may cost between 20 and 30 dollars, depending on the distance, or perhaps more if you are going to a more peripheral area (such as the beaches).
 In other provinces the prices are similar.
 Sometimes taxi drivers, despite not having a taximeter, offer reasonable prices, but this is valid only when you know the price of the route in advance.
 Otherwise choose another taxi.

 What you Should not to do With Taxi Drivers